Projects

 The solid essentials for a very keen vegetable grower

 For this very windy small garden on pure sand we designed and installed a practical and solid setup: an insulated polycarbonate greenhouse, vegetable gardens, and a three bay macrocarpa compost area.
 A few months later it is was dripping with a huge diversity of crops.
-Note the in-ground compost-as-mulch no-dig garden beds outside and in the greenhouse, these 'raised gardens' with no edges are economical to install, retain moisture very well and have less weed and pest problems than raised beds, so are a dream to grow in.
+Note the in-ground compost-as-mulch no-dig garden beds outside and in the greenhouse, these 'raised gardens' have no edges, are economical to install, retain moisture very well and have less weed and pest problems than timber sided raised beds, so are a dream to grow in.

 ____________________